kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/keypairs.md

 page_title: "kakaocloud_keypairs Data Source - kakaocloud"
 subcategory: ""
 description: |-
-  The kakaocloud_keypairs data source retrieves a list of key pairs in KakaoCloud.
-  It supports filtering by attributes such as name and returns details including key pair ID, name, fingerprint, type, public key, creation time, and owner information.
+  The kakaocloud_keypairs data source retrieves a list of key pairs in KakaoCloud.It supports filtering by attributes such as name and returns details including key pair ID, name, fingerprint, type, public key, creation time, and owner information.
   Use this data source when you need to:
   Query all existing key pairs dynamically without hardcoding their names or IDs.Filter key pairs to select the correct one for attaching to compute instances.Validate key pair properties (e.g., fingerprint, type) before using them in other Terraform resources.
   Available filters